Courses

 Search for courses listed in this bulletin.
 To find a semester course schedule (including instructors, meeting times and locations), go to mynmu.nmu.edu.

-Examination of contemporary communication media in the United States, including the press, movies, radio, television and new communication technologies.
+Examination of contemporary mass media in the United States, including the press, movies, radio, television and new mass communication technologies.
 These will be studied from historical, economic, social and political perspectives.

 BC 200 Introduction to Multimedia Journalism 4 cr.